influxdata/telegraf/plugins/inputs/smart/README.md

 Get metrics using the command line utility `smartctl` for S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) storage devices.
 SMART is a monitoring system included in computer hard disk drives (HDDs) and solid-state drives (SSDs)[1] that detects and reports on various indicators of drive reliability, with the intent of enabling the anticipation of hardware failures.
 See smartmontools (https://www.smartmontools.org/).

-SMART information is separated between different measurements: `smart_device` is used for general information, while `smart_attribute` stores the detailed attribute information if `attributes = true` is enabled in the plugin configuration.
+SMART information is separated between different measurements:

+- `smart_device` - used for general information
+- `smart_attribute` - stores the detailed attribute information if `attributes = true` is enabled in the plugin configuration
+- `smart_error_counter_log` - stores metrics from Error Counter Log if `error_counter_log = true` is enabled in the plugin configuration

 If no devices are specified, the plugin will scan for SMART devices via the following command: